circleci/circleci-docs/jekyll/_docs/composer-api-rate-limit.md

 `composer.lock` into your repo.
 That tells Composer exactly which package versions to fetch from the custom repository.

-Committing your `composer.lock` is also a best practise, even if you don't have this problem.
+Committing your `composer.lock` is also a best practice, even if you don't have this problem.
 It means your local environment, CircleCI, and your production environment all use the exact same versions of your dependencies.
 This adds extra confidence to your tests; you're testing exactly the same code that you